javaman97/CleanArchitecture/README.md

-Here's an example of a README file for your GitHub repository, based on the repository name "CleanArchitecture" (assuming it follows the principles of Clean Architecture).
-You can customize the sections according to the specific details of your project.

----

 # Clean Architecture - Android App

 This is a sample Android application that demonstrates the principles of **Clean Architecture**.
 The app follows a modular approach to ensure separation of concerns, maintainability, and scalability.